PoisotLab/ms_betacov_mapping/README.md

 evolutionary distinct, and suggests that they similarly have distinct viruses.](figures/combined_richness.png){#fig:richness}

-High density of hosts sharing the same virus (albeit possibly different strains) calls into question the evolution of the bat antiviral immune system and its co-evolution with viruses, which may result in distinct immunological responses in different areas, as evidenced in other bat species [@Banerjee2020NovIns].
-Immune characteristics that allow bats to be better adapted to infection by emerging viruses (Gorbunova et al., 2020; Irving et al., 2021) may be related to a wide variety of diets (Jones et al., 2022; Moreno Santillán et al., 2021;
-Banerjee et al., 2020; Schneeberger et al., 2013).
-Considering whether viruses easily adapted to multiple hosts have lower virulence on these hosts, or lower ability to jump to hosts with different immune characteristics, should yield valuable additional predictors for the total risk of spillover.
-The subset of chiroptera that are hosts of betacoronaviruses fits the evolutionary timeline of the group.
-Chiropterans can be classified as Microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera [@Springer2013PhyBat;
+Nevertheless, locally diverse and virus-rich bat communities could represent an increased risk of spillover under climate change through the creation of novel interactions (**Ice ice berg berg**), and therefore the diversity of betacoronavirus strains should similarly be ccounted for.
+In @fig:richness (bottom), we contrast the evolutionary distinctiveness of bats and viruses -- this reveals a slightly different portrait than bat richness alone.
+Chiropterans can be classified, from a macro-evolutionary standpoint, as microchiroptera and macrochiroptera, where macrochiroptera have an older history from an evolutionary perspective compared to macrochiroptera [@Springer2013PhyBat;
 @Teeling2005MolPhy].
-Specifically, we would expect that the New World group of bats, being more evolutionary distinct, would also have evolutionary distinct viruses.
-Indeed @fig:richness (bottom) reveals it to be the case.
+Specifically, we would expect that the so-called "New World" group of bats, being more evolutionary distinct, would also have evolutionary distinct viruses.
+Indeed @fig:richness (bottom) reveals it to be the case, and this region harbors a distinct bat-betacoronavirus complex.
 By contrast, South-Eastern Asia has a lot of non-evolutionary distinct bats, but evolutionary-distinct viruses.

-Viral evolutionary distinctiveness largely tracks host diversity, particularly in southern China but, oddly, not throughout the rest of southeast Asia.
-This indicates, perhaps, that many distinctive viruses remain to be discovered in this region (an idea that is unsurprising given the growing realization, around the emergence of SARS-CoV-2, that a unique lineage of similar viruses are widespread in bats but still mostly undescribed).
-The most distinct betacoronaviruses are found in South America, a region with a comparatively lower number of hosts; this suggests that the South American bat-betacoronvirus complex has been more isolated, and is probably undergoing a different co-evolutionary dynamic.
-Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest betacoronaviruses have been discovered [@Anthony2017GloPat], and adding more viruses would bring the distinctiveness of known sequences down.
-Previous work has suggested the Americas may be a hotspot of both undiscovered bat viruses in general [@Allen2017GloHot; @Olival2017HosVir] and coronavirus specifically [@Anthony2017GloPat], though not necessarily betacoronaviruses, and particularly not those in clades with notable zoonotic potential.
+It is noteworthy that outside of South America, viral evolutionary distinctiveness does not accurately tracks host diversity, with some areas having over-distinct viruses (southern China but, oddly, not the rest of southeast Asia).
+There are a number of likely explanations.
+First, given the richness of bats in southeast Asia, many betacoronaviruses likely remain to be discovered in this region.
+Indeed, global predictions by @Becker highlight that southeast Asia is a likely hostpot of unconfirmed hosts of betacoronaviruses, which would likely result in additiona viral discoveries.
+This idea is unsurprising given the growing realization, around the emergence of SARS-CoV-2, that a unique lineage of similar viruses are widespread in bats but still mostly undescribed.
+The most distinct bats/betacoronavirus complex is found in South America, a region with a comparatively lower number of hosts; this matches with the isolation through viariance of the host group, and may highlight a different co-evolutionary dynamic.
+Alternatively, this distinctiveness hostpot may be a product of under-sampling: South-America is one of the places where the fewest betacoronaviruses have been discovered [@Anthony2017GloPat;@Allen2017GloHot;
+@Olival2017HosVir], resulting in sparser phylogenetic tree, thereby artificially inflating distinctiveness.
+Adding more viruses would bring the distinctiveness of known sequences down.

 ## The phylogeographic regions of hosts and their viruses overlap

+Despite the difference in evolutionary distinctiveness globally, there are reasons to expect that the phylogeography of bats and betacoronaviruses should show some degree of congruence.
+High density of hosts sharing the same virus (albeit possibly different strains) can drive or result from evolution of the bat antiviral immune system, resulting in spatially distinct immunological responses, as evidenced in several bat species [@Banerjee2020NovIns].
+Immune characteristics that allow bats to be better adapted to infection by emerging viruses (Gorbunova et al., 2020; Irving et al., 2021) may be related to a wide variety of diets (Jones et al., 2022; Moreno Santillán et al., 2021; Banerjee et al., 2020; Schneeberger et al., 2013), themselves likely to be driven by spatial effect, especially at the local scale -- bats, indeed, occupy a variety of environments.

 ![This is the legend of the figure...](figures/combined_biogeo.png){#fig:biogeo}

+In @fig:biogeo, we show a projection of the phylogeographic signal of bats (top) and viruses (bottom) in space; the distinct groupings (represented by different colors symbolizing positions in the subspace formed by the first two axes of the PCoA) are essentially equivalent between the two groups, and can be coarsely delineated as southeast Asia, Eurasia above a northing of 25, and Africa and south America.
+These results suggest that, although the evolutionary distinctiveness of the bat/betacoronavirus complex varies spatially, the system shows an important degree of spatial consistency, with a reduced number of bioregions.
+Available information describing the spillover of zoonotic betacoronaviruses of bat origin where data was available before and up through the COVID-19 pandemic puts spillover events of SARS-CoV-2 in Wuhan, China;
+SARS-CoV in **XXX** based on the presence of closest known viruses circulating in nature, and a nearby location where serological (antibody) evidence has indicated human exposure to SARS-like viruses (Wang et al. 2018 Virologica Sinica); MERS-CoV in **XXX** based on index cases available from a recently-published compendium of cases (Ramshaw et al. 2019).
+For the latest event, most if not all index cases are presumed to be camel-to-human transmission, and the precise origin point (if it exists) of MERS-CoV in bats is uncertain.
+Recent recombinant canine coronavirus spillover events in Haiti (**ref**) and Europe (**ref**) are not relevant here, as bats’ involvement in these cycles of transmission have been supposed to be non-existent.

 ## Coevolution-informed spillover risk is different in space

-In order to turn the hypotheses based on the Geographic Mosaic Theory of Coevolution into a measure of risk, we overlapped three components of spillover
-risk: viral sharing, *i.e.* the chance that two bats will share viruses overall;
-Local Contribution to Beta Diversity, *i.e.* the fact that a bat community is compositionally unique compared to the average compositional similarity across the entire system; finally, the phylogenetic diversity, *i.e.* how dispersed the bats in a location are within the tree of life.
-These results are presented using an additive color mapping in Figure xx, and lead to the definition of broad biogeographic regions of risk, where the same color represents the same type of risk.
-Pairwise maps of the three components are present in supplementary materials.
+As host richness, joint disctinveness, or phylogeographic structure suggest that the bat/betacoronavirus complex is globally fragmented enough to give rise to both different levels of risk (as evidenced by the spatial location of spillover events) and different types of co-evolutionary dynamics, we turn to the Geographic Mosaic Theory of Coevolution **REF** to provide a measure of risk accounting for multiple processes.
+In @fig:trivariate, we overlapped three components of spillover risk: viral sharing, *i.e.* the chance that two bats will share viruses overall; Local Contribution to Beta Diversity, *i.e.* the fact that a bat community is compositionally unique compared to the average compositional similarity across the entire system; finally, host phylogenetic diversity, *i.e.* how dispersed the bats in a location are within the tree of life.
+This approach leads to the definition of broad biogeographic regions of risk, where the same color represents the same type of risk.
+By way of constrat to figures @fig:richness and @fig:biogeo, these regions do not necessarilly overlap with previous spatial partitions of the bat/betacoronavirus complex.

 ![This is the legend of the figure...](figures/risk_trivariate.png){#fig:trivariate}